REGENERATION - MORE THAN JUST THEATRE

 WHY ARE WE DOING THIS?

-Hamlet is a play about ambitiona, loyalty, honour and imagination.
+Hamlet is a play about ambition, loyalty, honour and imagination.
 It is also about isolation, psychological torment, loneliness, and madness.
 Mark Lockyer (our principal Hamlet) knows too well all about those things, because for his whole adult life he has lived with - and suffered the consequences of - severe bipolar disorder, an illness that has wreaked almost unimaginable chaos in his life.
 But with time, creativity and patience he has recovered.
 And a big part of this recovery was his connection and reconnection to theatre.
 In acknowledging this there is a powerful message of hope that we cannot, and will not, ignore.

 Our ‘Hamlet’ was created because of Mark’s talent – but what we do with it is happening because of Mark’s experience.